KinMo: Kinematic-aware Human Motion Understanding and Generation: Introduction

-\begin{enumerate} \item We introduce \textbf{KinMo}, a novel framework that redefines human motion as a three-level hierarchy: global actions, local joint groups, and joint interactions, with a semi-supervised dataset upgrading system.
-This representation significantly enhances text-to-motion understanding, generation, and editability.
+\begin{enumerate} \item We introduce \textbf{KinMo}, a novel framework that decomposes human motion through a three-level hierarchy: global actions, local kinematic groups, and group interactions.
+This hierarchical representation significantly bridges the gap between text and motion.
+We further develop a semi-supervised annotation pipeline for generating our dataset.